togiyevidu05-source/BitResurrector/WHITE_PAPER.md

 - **Technology**: We pack **58 million active addresses** (sourced from **Loyce Club**) into a compact 256MB binary structure.
 - **Mechanism**: Instead of standard file I/O, which is slow, we use **Memory-Mapped Files (mmap)**.
 This OS-level feature allows the database to behave as if it were entirely in the CPU's RAM, ensuring **Zero Latency** ($O(1)$ access time).
 - **Updates**: The system performs an **Atomic Swap** of memory pointers upon DB updates, ensuring the search never stops for maintenance.
-> *Read more about our database architecture at [ai-seedfinder.com/bitresurrector](https://ai-seedfinder.com/bitresurrector)*
+> *Read more about our database architecture at website [ai-seedfinder.com/bitresurrector](https://ai-seedfinder.com/bitresurrector)*

 ### Turbo Core: Vectorization & Scheduler Bypass
 The Turbo mode is a fundamental reconfiguration of how Python interacts with silicon: